Healthy Homes Assessment Seaview

 What We Do

-As building inspectors we deal with all the aspects of specialist house inspects.
-We’re there to ensure you make the best decision when purchasing your next property.
+As building inspectors, we deal with all the components that come with specialist home inspections.
+We’re here to make sure that you make the correct choice when it comes to purchasing your next property.

-We take your investment seriously We will conduct comprehensive examinations to make sure that you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of buying or owning an home.
+We value your money We will conduct comprehensive examinations to ensure that you don’t get any unexpected or expensive expenses, which means you can relax and focus on the enjoyable aspects of buying or owning your own house.

-We specialise in a range of services to make sure that you are fully aware of the state of any property you may be thinking of buying or selling along with other services.
+We specialise in a variety of services to ensure that you are completely informed about the condition of any property you could be considering buying or selling in addition to other services.

-Not only do we collaborate with you, but we also work with major clients, including the local authorities, banks and insurance firms.
-Evidently they enjoy our peace of mind provided, because of the information contained in our building inspection reports.
+We do not just cooperate with you, we also work with some major clients, including municipal councils and banks and insurance firms.
+Evidently , they like our peace of mind provided, because of the information contained in our building inspection reports.

-With our systemised approach to inspecting your property and the latest software technology with digital photos embedded into your reports, you can actually see any issues that could be discovered.
-Thanks to our detailed report, it’s not surprising that we get so many clients recommending our service to family and acquaintances.
+Our systematic approach to your inspection of your home as well as the latest technology in software which includes digital photos in your reports, you can actually see any issues identified.
+With our detailed report, it is no wonder we receive so many referrals from clients our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports